Carvu94/CI-PP1-gaming-den/README.md

 - The Footer

-    - The footer includes links to social media sites for Gaming Den.
+    - The Footer includes links to social media sites for Gaming Den.
 The links will open to a new tab to allow easy navigation for the users.

-    - The footer also includes address, phone number and email address for Gaming Den to offer more ways of contacting the organization.
+    - The Footer also includes address, phone number and email address for Gaming Den to offer more ways of contacting the organization.

+    - The bottom of the Footer also contains information about developer

 ![Footer](/docs/footer.png)